bk-anupam/AgentPlayground/email_assistant/docs/email_agent_design.md

     *   `create_lead`: To add new contacts to a CRM system.
     *   `update_contact_info`: To update existing contact details.

-### 6. Memory and Persistence
+### 7. Memory and Persistence

-*   **LangGraph Checkpointer:** Utilizes LangGraph's built-in checkpointer (e.g., `MemorySaver` for development, `FirestoreSaver` for production) to persist the agent's state across runs and allow for recovery or inspection.
+*   **LangGraph Checkpointer:** Utilizes LangGraph's built-in checkpointer to persist the agent's state.
+This is critical for the asynchronous nature of the Telegram interface, allowing the agent to pause and wait for user input without losing context.
-*   **Thread-based Execution:** LangGraph's `thread_id` mechanism will be used to manage separate conversational states for different processing contexts if needed, though for email processing, a single thread per batch run is initially sufficient.
+*   **Thread-based Execution:** A unique `thread_id` (which can be based on the Telegram `chat_id`) will be used to maintain a separate conversational state for each user interacting with the bot.

-### 7. Configuration and Customization
+### 8. Configuration and Customization

-*   **`UserPreferences`:** The `RefinedEmailAgentState` includes a `UserPreferences` object to store user-specific rules, such as priority senders, auto-archiving rules, and approval thresholds for automated actions.
+*   **`UserPreferences`:** The `EmailAgentState` includes a `UserPreferences` object to store user-specific rules.
-*   **Environment Variables:** Critical configurations (API keys, model names, log levels) are managed via environment variables and a `.env` file.
+*   **Environment Variables:** Critical configurations (API keys, model names, **Telegram Bot Token**) are managed via environment variables.
 *   **Secret Manager:** All sensitive credentials are externalized to Google Secret Manager.